ChillyWillyGuru/JagDoomEX/README.md

 I now have music and sfx going at the same time.
 It does slow the game somewhat.
 It needs optimizing, but this will at least get the ball rolling on music in JagDoom.
-The SfxVolume slider controls the volume of both the sfx and music.
-This will change soon.
+The Sfx Vol slider controls the volume of sfx, and the Mus Vol slider controls the volume of the music.
+When the music is off, the speed returns to normal.
+I did increase the speed with music a hair, but it's still noticeably slower than without music.

 ## New Controls